From My Bloody Valentine to Slowdive: The 50 best shoegaze albums of all time

 36. Immaterial Visions – The KVB

 Active since 2010, the British audio-visual duo The KVB has released six albums that transform stylistically across genres – post-punk, psychedelic, shoegaze, techno and darkwave.
-On Immaterial Visions (2013), the duo’s second studio album, they’ve fabricated the most thrilling shoegaze track ‘Dayzed’.
+On Immaterial Visions, shared in 2013, the duo’s second studio album, they’ve fabricated the most thrilling shoegaze track ‘Dayzed’.

 On top of crafting synth-laden tunes, the band is also known for incorporating wonderful visuals during their live performance.
 Their latest album Only Now Forever (2018) also shows an amazing level of maturity in terms of production – a gratifying contemporary darkwave album that is worth a listen.